salesforcecli/sfdx-cli/README.md

 * If you change this project's `package.json` to reference a new core plugin, or change the `package.json` of any referenced plugins, you may need to delete `cli-engine`'s plugin cache to force it to reload.
     * For macOS: `rm ~/Library/Caches/sfdx-cli/plugins.json`
-* If you are using a locally linked `cli-engine` and making changes, you probably want to set up its compile watch with `npm run watch`.
+* If you are using a locally linked `cli-engine` and making changes, you may want to set up its compile watch with `npm run watch`.